ralsina/clusterhat-saltstack/README.md

 **The rest of these instructions are to be executed in the salt controller.**

-Setup SSH jump host so we can access inky pinky and blinky by SSH even though they are behind NAT.
+Setup SSH jump host so we can later access inky pinky and blinky by SSH even though they are behind NAT.
 Just put this in `/etc/ssh/ssh_config` or `~/.ssh/config` for whatever user will use `salt-ssh` (probably root).
 Yes, this is very slightly insecure.
 Your choice.